Wall St. extends pre-holiday rally as battered oil climbs

 U.S. crude inventories fell 5.88 million barrels to 484.78 million barrels last week, the Energy Information Administration said, compared with a forecast rise of 1.4 million barrels.

-Shares of oil majors Exxon Mobil (XOM.N) and Chevron (CVX.N) each gained more than 3 percent, and the S&P energy sector .SPNY jumped 4.2 percent, its biggest one-day rise in about four months.
+Shares of oil majors Exxon Mobil and Chevron each gained more than 3 percent, and the S&P energy sector jumped 4.2 percent, its biggest one-day rise in about four months.

 "It seems in the very short term here the market has been taking some cues from what is going on in oil, and so strength in oil today has probably been a plus," said Chuck Carlson, chief executive officer at Horizon Investment Services in Hammond, Indiana.